Kodak’s Comeback: Why the Analogue Renaissance Is Their Moment to Lead

 • Quarterly collectible photo books from emerging photographers

-• Partnered “film-only issues” with indie magazines (shot entirely on Kodak)
+• Partnered “film-only issues” with indie magazines (shot entirely on Kodak, of course)

 • Limited-run posters, contact-sheet art prints, darkroom-style coffee table books